fcrepo4-archive/fcrepo-fedora3-federation-connector/README.md

 ## Caveats

 * right now, the number of objects in the repository that are exposed is reduced to 21 to simplify testing
-* datastream content isn't yet presented
+* datastream content doesn't yet behave properly
-* versions are presented
+* versions are not presented
 * a great deal of fedora 3 attributes and metadata aren't yet made available
+* no integration tests